 Choose the GMT-Master if:

-- You appreciate aluminum bezels, matte or gilt dials, and reference-specific nuance
+- You appreciate aluminum bezels, gilt or matte dials, and the kind of reference-by-reference nuance that turns shopping into research

 Choose the Submariner if:

-- You value ongoing production, easier servicing, and strong market liquidity
+- You value ongoing production, easier service through Rolex itself, and the deepest secondary-market liquidity in luxury watches

 Final Thoughts on Rolex GMT-Master vs Submariner